japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StreamingSymmetricHashJoinExec.md

 === [[metrics]] Performance Metrics (SQLMetrics)

-`StreamingSymmetricHashJoinExec` uses the performance metrics as <<spark-sql-streaming-StateStoreWriter.adoc#metrics, other stateful physical operators that write to a state store>>.
+`StreamingSymmetricHashJoinExec` uses the performance metrics as <<spark-sql-streaming-StateStoreWriter.md#metrics, other stateful physical operators that write to a state store>>.

 .StreamingSymmetricHashJoinExec in web UI (Details for Query) image::images/StreamingSymmetricHashJoinExec-webui-query-details.png[align="center"]